 Equivalent education/experience will substitute for all minimum qualifications except when there are legal requirements, such as a license/certification/registration.

 • Police dispatch experience • Experience with emergency 911 calls • CAD/RMS experience • Current WSCJTC T1/T2, ACCESS certifications or out of state POST certification • Fluency in other languages (such as Spanish, Chinese, Japanese, Thai, Russian)

 • Employees must be willing to work any shift or workweek, including mandatory overtime and holidays, as assigned. • Work is performed primarily seated in an office setting with no outside visibility. • All final applicants will be required to complete a minimum of four hours observation in the University of Washington Communication Center.
 This should be scheduled before taking the polygraph examination or psychological evaluation. • No felony convictions and no pattern of misdemeanor convictions that could compromise access to confidential records. • Employment is contingent upon successful completion of comprehensive background investigation, polygraph, and psychological examinations. • This position is located at UW Police Department in a state-of-the-art building on 15th Ave NE.
 Must be comfortable working in a police station environment.

 As a UW employee, you will enjoy generous benefits and work/life programs.
 For a complete description of our benefits for this position, please visit our website, click here.

 APPLICATION AND SELECTION PROCESS

-Application Deadline: April 19, 2021 Testing: Must be completed by April 19, 2021 to be considered for the initial review Oral Boards: April
+Application Deadline: June 7, 2021 Testing: Must be completed by the application deadline to be considered for the initial review Oral Boards: June/July

 Reapplication is permitted at any time, except for candidates disqualified for reasons of prior felony convictions or non-correctable selection.